nwhetsell/isf-physarum/README.md

 </p>

 This is an [ISF shader](https://isf.video) for simulating the slime mold _Physarum polycephalum_.
-The simulation is based “Characteristics of pattern formation and evolution in approximations of physarum transport networks” by Jeff Jones (PDF available [here](https://uwe-repository.worktribe.com/output/980579)), and [this webpage by Sage Johnson](https://cargocollective.com/sagejenson/physarum)
+The simulation is based on “Characteristics of pattern formation and evolution in approximations of physarum transport networks” by Jeff Jones (PDF available [here](https://uwe-repository.worktribe.com/output/980579)), and [this webpage by Sage Johnson](https://cargocollective.com/sagejenson/physarum)